Electric Load vs Line Wire: What’s the Difference? (Complete Guide) | Northern Colorado, Severance, Greeley & Fort Collins

 An electric load is any device or appliance that consumes electricity, like your refrigerator or laptop charger.
-It's the end-point of an electrical circuit, where all the electrical energy is converted into another form of energy (heat, light, motion, etc.).
+It's the end point of an electrical circuit, where electrical energy is converted into another form of energy (heat, light, motion, etc.).
 But, equally important, a line wire is the conductor that carries electricity from the power source to the load.

 How To Wire a Light Switch?